mortonne/psifr/README.md

   </div>
 </div>

-This plot shows the probability of recalling two items adjacent to one another, as a function of the distance (i.e., lag) between them in the list.
-Different lines correspond to different stimulus categories.

 The name Psifr is pronounced "cipher".
 It's taken from Psi, in reference to the field of psychology, and FR for free recall.

 ## Quickstart